-Figure 2 shows an example of three channels.
-Each square is an interesting packet, and we assume there are two monitors, originally residing at channel A and C.
+Figure 3 shows an example of three channels.
+Each square is a PoI, and we assume there are two monitors, originally residing at channel A and C.

-In order to capture all the interesting packets, a valid scheduling is that the first monitor catches A1, B1, A2, A3, A4 and B4, while the second captures C1, C2, B2, B3, C3 and C4.
-Of course, there are many possible scheduling schemes.
-Among them, the one with minimum channel switches is preferred; the reason is as follows.
+In order to capture all the PoIs, a valid scheduling is that the first monitor catches A1, B1, A2, A3, A4 and B4, while the second captures C1, C2, B2, B3, C3 and C4.
+Of course, there is more than one valid scheduling scheme.
+Among them, the one with minimum channel switches is preferred.
+The reason is as follows.

 First, channel switching has overhead.
 Although switching under the monitor mode is faster than other modes, it still needs some time.
 Taking 802.11bg wireless cards for example, channel switching takes 3-20ms [13].
 The more a monitor switches, the less time it can spend on data capturing.